JMAConsulting/obiaa/wp-content/uploads/civicrm/ext/firewall/docs/index.md

 ## Scenarios

+### Blocking time

+The extension currently blocks an IP address when there are a number of events equal to the 'threshold' for the event type in the past two hours.
+Once the number of events in the last 2 hours drop below the threshold, the IP address will be automatically unblocked.

+### Event types

 #### Fraud Events

+Threshold: 3

 You can trigger a Fraud Event by calling:
 ```php
 \Civi\Firewall\Event\FraudEvent::trigger([ip address], "my helpful description");
 ```

-If 3 or more fraud events from the same IP address are triggered within 2 hours the IP address will be blocked for 2 hours.
-Once the number of fraud events in a 2-hour period drop below 5 the IP address will be automatically unblocked again.

 #### Declined Card Events

+Threshold: 10

 You can trigger a Declined Card Event by calling:
 ```php
 \Civi\Firewall\Event\DeclinedCardEvent::trigger([ip address], "my helpful description");
 ```

-If 10 or more declined card events occur from the same IP address within 2 hours, the IP address will be blocked for 2 hours.
-Once the number of events in a 2-hour period drop below 10 the IP address will be automatically unblocked again.

 Multiple declined card attempts could be an indicator of card testing via your site.

 #### Invalid CSRF Events

+Threshold: 10

 If you implement APIs or AJAX endpoints which require anonymous access (eg. a javascript based payment processor such as [Stripe](https://lab.civicrm.org/extensions/stripe)) then you will probably need to protect them with a CSRF token.

-First get a token and pass it to your form/endpoint:
+First get a token and pass it to your form/endpoint, eg:

 ```php
 $myVars = [
   'token' => class_exists('\Civi\Firewall\Firewall') ? \Civi\Firewall\Firewall::getCSRFToken() : NULL,